kevinmcmurtrie/JavaSDR/README.md

 RDS, which would be critical for a media device, is a lousy work in progress.
 AM, narrow band FM, SDR interfacing, and tuning multiple stations from wideband sampling are TODO.

 Hey, SDRPlay.
-Document the damn network API for your nRSP-ST.
+Document the damn API for your nRSP-ST.  My project needs your $$$ SDR working.